hanlizhang/first-move/docs/SYNC_TEST_PLAN.md

 ## 10. Running-session recovery

+Current Web/Mobile v1 keeps a running timer on the device that started it and does not provide realtime cross-device takeover.
+The takeover/conflict cases below remain future B5 acceptance tests; persisted Session convergence and duplicate-safe closure tests still apply to the current sync contract.

 - Recover running and paused countdown/stopwatch sessions after refresh, process death, offline duration, and device clock changes.
 - Compute elapsed from accumulated time and last resume; compare using known server clock offset.
 - Countdown completion clamps actual elapsed to target; stopwatch does not.